Kirkcaldy Corporation Tramways

 Kirkcaldy Corporation Tramways motorman and conductor

-An excellent studio portrait of Kirkcaldy Corporation Tramways motorman J. Gillies (Employee No 5) and his conductor, A. Balfour (Employee No 2).
-Photo undated, but given that this is a studio portrait, the employee numbers are low, and the uniforms look to be pristine, it seems highly likely that it was taken around the time of opening (1903).
-Note the braiding above Conductor Balfour's cuff, an elaborate adornment normally reserved for inspectors on other systems.
+An excellent studio portrait of Motorman J. Gillies (Employee No 5) and his conductor, A. Balfour (Employee No 2) — photo undated, but given that this is a studio portrait with pristine uniforms, and with both men having very low employee numbers, it seems highly likely that it was taken around the time of opening (1903).
+Note the chevron braiding above Conductor Balfour's cuff, an elaborate adornment normally reserved for senior staff on other systems.

 Kirkcaldy Corporation Tramways conductor A Balfour